Cal had lost the support of alumnus Aaron Rodgers. It took hiring Justin Wilcox to get it back.

 For a time, Rodgers insisted on being introduced on TV broadcasts as a Butte College alum, although it’s unclear whether that was because of frustration with Cal for dismissing Tedford or simply a desire to thank Butte for giving him a chance.

-Rodgers’ scholarship gift — also in his name — will be given annually to a junior college transfer.
+Rodgers’ scholarship gift — also in his name — will be given annually to a junior-college transfer.

 “We are thrilled and grateful that Aaron is making this important investment in the Cal football program,” Wilcox said.